lmullen/jsr/_source/issues/vol14/creech.markdown

 Stephens notes, marked his affinity with the emerging holiness movement.

 From Stephens, and also from Kathleen Minnix's *Laughter in the Amen
-Corner: The Life of Evangelist Sam Jones* (1993), we learn something of Jones's wider significance and context.
+Corner: The Life of Evangelist Sam Jones*, we learn something of Jones's wider significance and context.
 Jones was typical of southern minsters of his station on race.
-While always claiming "to be friend to the colored race," he supported Jim Crow, opposed miscegenation, and was ambivalent on black disfranchisement and lynching (Minnix, 201).
+While always claiming "to be friend to the colored race," he supported Jim Crow, opposed miscegenation, and was ambivalent on black disfranchisement and lynching.
 Politically he was a friend of Populists like Tom Watson but generally remained committed to laissez faire, pick-yourself-up-by-the-bootstrap capitalism that linked financial struggle to sinful living.
 On other matters he was more unique.
 According to Minnix, even though he was a staunch nativist, even a xenophobe, he was surprisingly irenical towards Roman Catholics and Jews.
-Although he opposed evolution, heresy, and especially the manufacture, distribution, and use of alcohol, he did not run in northern Fundamentalist circles, neither did he profess what would become the doctrine of biblical inerrancy, believing instead in "progressive theology," a position that moved him to be quite forward looking on women's rights, especially the right to preach (Minnix, 122--27).
+Although he opposed evolution, heresy, and especially the manufacture, distribution, and use of alcohol, he did not run in northern Fundamentalist circles, neither did he profess what would become the doctrine of biblical inerrancy, believing instead in "progressive theology," a position that moved him to be quite forward looking on women's rights, especially the right to preach.[^1]

+[^1]: Kathleen Minnix, *Laughter in the Amen Corner: The Life of
+    Evangelist Sam Jones* (Athens: University of Georgia Press, 1993), 201, 122--27.